 The Minority Health Liaisons (MHLs) are the link between local communities and the Florida Department of Health’s (DOH) Office of Minority Health (OMH).
-A representative from each of the 67 county health departments make up the Minority Health Liaisons workgroup.
-Because the Office of Minority Health is not a provider of direct services, OMH relies heavily on the county health departments and other programs within the DOH to achieve its goals.
+A representative from each of the 67 county health departments make up the Minority Health Liaisons infrustructure.
+The Office of Minority Health relies heavily on the county health departments and other programs within the DOH to achieve its goals.
 The OMH is responsible for helping to improve health and healthcare outcomes for racial and ethnic minority communities by developing or advancing policies, programs, and practices that address health, social, economic, environmental, and other factors which impact health.

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to the e-mail address listed below.